Amoreg/DeVops---Repos/PROJECT 07/ngnix.md

 #####  1. Distribution of Traffic:

-#####  2.Load balancers distribute incoming requests or network traffic across multiple servers to prevent overloading any single server.
+######  *Load balancers distribute incoming requests or network traffic across multiple servers to prevent overloading any single server.
 This ensures that each server shares the load and can handle a portion of the requests.

+#####  2. Improved Scalability:

+#####   Load balancing allows organizations to scale their applications horizontally by adding more servers to the server pool.
+This makes it easier to handle increased traffic and ensures that the application remains responsive.

+#####  3. Enhanced Availability and Redundancy:

+#####   Load balancers can route traffic away from servers that are experiencing issues or are unavailable.
+This improves the overall availability of the application and provides a level of redundancy.

+#####   4. Session Persistence:

+#####    Some load balancers can maintain session persistence, ensuring that a user's requests are consistently directed to the same server.
+This is important for applications that require continuity, such as those with user login sessions.

+#####   5. SSL Termination:

+#####   Load balancers can handle SSL/TLS termination, offloading the encryption and decryption process from the application servers.
+This helps improve performance and simplifies the management of SSL certificates.